dymmond/lilya-simple-jwt/docs/references/schemas.md

 # Schemas

-All the schemas available via Esmerald Simple JWT and used accross the package.
+All the schemas available via Lilya Simple JWT and used accross the package.

 ::: lilya_simple_jwt.schemas.AccessToken